Broadgate: Buildings

 The Broadgate site features several works of public art, the largest of which is Richard Serra's 55 ft high, free standing sculpture, Fulcrum.

 The 538 ft Broadgate Tower was completed in 2008 and added more than 820000 sqft of commercial floorspace to the estate.
 This building stands over the railway tracks out of Liverpool Street station.
 Exchange House, designed by Skidmore, Owings, & Merrill and completed in 1990, also spans the railway with just 5% of the building's footprint touching the ground.
 It received the Twenty-five Year Award from the American Institute of Architects in 2015.

 In early 2011 there was controversy over the redevelopment of the site of a Peter Foggo building, when it was suggested by the City of London's Chief Planning Officer Peter Rees and Ken Shuttleworth that Foggo would have been pleased that the building would be demolished.

 The headquarters of Swiss bank UBS are situated at 5 Broadgate, a steel-clad groundscraper designed by Ken Shuttleworth of Make Architects.

 Events

 On 7 August 2010, Broadgate became host to the twice-monthly Broadgate Farmers' Market.

 In the winter months Broadgate Circle used to host Broadgate Ice; London's only turn up and skate ice rink.
 In November 2017, Broadgate installed their first Christmas market.

 Arts Programme

 In 2012, Broadgate announced the Broadgate Art Trail which would showcase 16 artworks over a 32-acre plot.
+Artworks in Broadgate include Rush Hour by George Segal, Chromorama by David Batchelor, Broadgate Venus by Fernando Botero, The Broad Family by Xavier Corberó, Eye-I by Bruce McLean, and Fulcrum by Richard Serra.